sourcegraph/sourcegraph-public-snapshot/doc/batch_changes/how-tos/bulk_operations_on_changesets.md

 # Bulk operations on changesets

-Sometimes it might be necessary to perform an action over many changesets in a batch change.
-Bulk operations provide a set of actions to run over a large set of them.
+Bulk operations allow a single action to be performed across many changesets in a batch change.

 ## Selecting changesets for a bulk operation